|Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else|

 If you get a prompt asking if you want to get Updated Setup Files over the internet, I'd suggest saying no. You can go to Windows Update once the install is done.

-Reboot when prompted (or let it time out to reboot,) you can leave the CD in the drive, just DO NOT press a key to boot from CD if prompted.
+Reboot when prompted (or let it time out to reboot,) you can leave the CD in the drive, just DO NOT press a key to boot from CD when prompted.

 Enter your name, and company name if necessary.
 Keep in mind that this information will be accessible to many programs during installs and later on, so you may not want to enter anything too identifying.